-The Adventurist, who was a summer counselor in a former life, is our resident expert.
-He’s here to answer your pressing questions and help you make the most of your summer stay in Brevard and Transylvania County.
+The Adventurist, who was a summer counselor in a former life, is our resident expert for all things Brevard and Transylvania County.
+He’s here to answer your pressing questions and help you make the most of your summer home away from home.

 Do you have any handy tips to help with my time off?

 Boy, do I ever.
 First, get your hands on a Camp Counselor Discount Card that’s available from your camp administrator.
 With it, you can enjoy substantial discounts from 26 area merchants all around Brevard and Transylvania County, thanks to our local Chamber of Commerce.